 Men at Home meetings began in 1990, when increasing numbers of men were at home in Wylam during the day, at least in part due to rising unemployment and forced early retirement, leaving what was thought to be a gap in provision within the community.
-Thankfully, that problem is rather less today but meetings are still held monthly, at 10.30 am on the second Wednesday of the month with the exception of August, with an outing by coach in July.
+Thankfully, that problem is rather less today but meetings (prior to ‘lockdown’) were held monthly, at 10.30 am on the second Wednesday of the month with the exception of August, with an outing by coach in July.
 Meetings are friendly and informal, lasting about an hour or a little over, with refreshments served for 20 minutes or so before the start.

 Soup lunch club

 Prior to ‘lockdown’ the soup lunch club met at noon on the first Wednesday of every month except January, providing lunch for over 70s from the village and surrounding area.
 It has now been running for over 25 years.
 Participants enjoy a choice of both soup and dessert each time, as well as each other’s company!
 A team of helpers prepares the food and serves it.
 Donations are made for the lunch, all profits going to The People’s Kitchen.
 In 2017, we were able to donate over £750 to this good cause.
 The soup lunch club hopes to resume when restrictions due to coronavirus are lifted.